levavakian/cot-faith/docs/index.md

   <p>Okay, paraphrasing is definitely hindering <i>something</i>.</p>

   <p>What if it's something in the paraphrasing process, rather than the wording itself?
-We can generate the CoT chunk by chunk, and then just before we <i>would</i> reword it, we return the original chunk instead.
-In theory, this should generate an identical CoT to a base response generated in one go.
+We can generate the CoT chunk by chunk, and then just before we <i>would</i> reword it, we return the original chunk instead.</p>

+  <p>We can call this the...unparaphrased response.
+It's not a great name, but it's what we've got.</p>

+  <p>In theory, this should generate an identical CoT to a base response generated in one go.
 If we're messing anything up during the chunk processing, we should see a big difference in performance here.</p>

   <div id="mcnemar-viz-aime-unpara"></div>

   <!-- Script for Base vs Unparaphrased -->
   <script>
-      // --- Get Data from tests.json ---
+      {
         const testsDataUnpara = window.tests; // tests.json is loaded into window.tests
         const baseVsUnparaphrasedTest = testsDataUnpara?.mc_base_vs_unparaphrased;

-      {
           const contingencyTableUnpara = [
               [baseVsUnparaphrasedTest.crosstab.n11, baseVsUnparaphrasedTest.crosstab.n10], // [[Base Correct, Unpara Correct], [Base Correct, Unpara Incorrect]]
               [baseVsUnparaphrasedTest.crosstab.n01, baseVsUnparaphrasedTest.crosstab.n00]  // [[Base Incorrect, Unpara Correct], [Base Incorrect, Unpara Incorrect]]